tarwn/lessthandot-hugo/blogs/content/posts/2009-06-05-why-does-my-variable-always-have-null-in.md

   - Data Modelling and Design

 ---
-I&#8217;m sure one of us already Wiki&#8217;d this or put it in a blog but since I just had to weed through some code to figure out why something wasn&#8217;t working I figured I&#8217;d say it again.
+I'm sure one of us already Wiki'd this or put it in a blog but since I just had to weed through some code to figure out why something wasn't working I figured I'd say it again.

 PLEASE and I stress, PLEASE, make sure you initialize your variable in TSQL or at the least, use IsNull or coalesce to prevent this famous and all annoying issue from killing your hard work